William Napier (lawyer): Retirement and death

 William Napier later retired "from the East" in 1857 and returned to England, his house which was built in Tyersall in 1854, was advertised for sale by Boustead & Co. in March 1857.
 Napier and his wife Maria Frances Vernon had two more sons, Robert J. Napier in 1860, and Harry B. Napier in 1861.

 Napier became the first Chairman of the Straits Settlements Association, set up in London in 1868.

 William Napier died in England in 1879.

 Legacy

 The Napier Road was commemorated in 1853 in honor of Napier for his accomplishments and contributions in Singapore.
 The Tyersall Road and Tyersall Avenue (a renamed Garden Road) was named in 1890 and 1924 respectively after his demolished Tyersall House.
 The name Tanglin was believed to be derived from the Chinese name of his former Tyersall estate as Tang Leng which his house was once built on.

-Napier is unrelated to the lawyer who founded the law firm drew and napier.
+Napier is unrelated to Walter John Napier, the lawyer who founded the law firm Drew and Napier.